PragmaticCoding/PragmaticCoding.github.io/_drafts/2023-11-19-listview_cell_layouts.md

     }
 }
 ```
 The constructor allows us to create `DemoListModel1` from `JeopardyQuestion`, simply putting the values from `JeopardyQuestion` into the corresponding `Property` fields in `DemoListModel1`.
-There are 3 `BooleanProperty` fields that aren't populated from `JeopardyQuestion` and these are all used to control aspects of the dispaly in each `ListView` row.
+There are 3 `BooleanProperty` fields that aren't populated from `JeopardyQuestion` and these are all used to control aspects of the display in each `ListView` row.

 After that, we have two methods that allow the individual fields in two `DemoListModel1s` to be bound together.
 Since we're going to use bidirectional binding on those 3 `BooleanProperty` fields, we need to pass the previously bound `DemoListModel` so that the unbinding can happen.
 These are basically convenience methods that allow this logic to be kept out of our custom `ListCell`.
 We'll see this in a little bit.